The Lure of Rural Tourism

 Not every tourist appreciates being that close to the locals so you can have a taste of rural tourism by attending some of the local events especially the really big ones.
 This way, you can mingle with the locals without really living with them, still hear the music, chew on the grilled corn and drink the local homebrew.

 Some of the religious festivals may require that you dress properly and respect the rituals of the people.
 Some could be really gory but most are colorful and fun to watch.

 Give rural tourism a try and enjoy your travel experience

 Often, I find that I enjoy more interacting with rural folks.
 I learn more about the culture and get a deeper feel for the place.
 I feel safer in rural areas and more able to interact with people.

 Capture your unique rural tourism experiences In a journal.
 This would really be interesting as many people now are starting to look for experiences in their travel over and beyond what tours usually offer.

 Your experiences are unique and when documented can be helpful to a lot of people.
 If not for this reason, it is always fun to remember the people you have encountered in your trip and and hear their voices telling their own actual stories.

 New Directions in Rural Tourism - A Growing Trend

 This is now a growing trend in tours.
 Tours are organized to see local produce, unique flora and fauna, taste exotic fruits.
-But over and beyond this, you can make your own connections.
+You can now go on truffle search, making local cheese, tasting local cured meet, or make your own wine.
+But over and beyond these, you can make your own connections.
 Read about what is going on so you are aware of alternatives.